Wind Chill Warning issued for Eastern Beaufort Sea Coast by NWS - NewsBreak

 High Surf Advisory issued for Northeast by NWS

-Effective: 2023-02-10 16:29:00 ATLANTIC Expires: 2023-02-11 18:00:00 ATLANTIC Urgency: Expected Severity: Minor Certainty: Likely Instruction: A High Surf Advisory means that high surf will affect beaches in the advisory area, producing localized beach erosion and dangerous swimming conditions.
+Effective: 2023-02-11 04:02:00 ATLANTIC Expires: 2023-02-11 18:00:00 ATLANTIC Urgency: Expected Severity: Minor Certainty: Likely Instruction: A High Surf Advisory means that high surf will affect beaches in the advisory area, producing localized beach erosion and dangerous swimming conditions.
 There is a high risk of rip currents.
 Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as groins, jetties and piers.
 Heed the advice of lifeguards, beach patrol flags and signs.
 If you become caught in a rip current, yell for help.
 Remain calm, do not exhaust yourself and stay afloat while waiting for help.
 If you have to swim out of a rip current, swim parallel to shore and back toward the beach when possible.
 Do not attempt to swim directly against a rip current as you will tire quickly.
-Target Area: Northeast HIGH SURF ADVISORY NOW IN EFFECT UNTIL 6 PM AST SATURDAY HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH LATE SATURDAY NIGHT * WHAT...Dangerous breaking waves of up to 12 to 16 feet, resulting in life-threatening rip currents, minor coastal flooding, and beach erosion. * WHERE...Beaches of northeastern Puerto Rico. * WHEN...High Surf Advisory through 6 AM AST Saturday.
-High Risk of Rip Currents through Saturday afternoon. * IMPACTS...Minor intrusion of water possible over the coast due to high surf.
+Target Area: Northeast HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 PM AST THIS EVENING HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH LATE TONIGHT * WHAT...Dangerous breaking waves of up to 12 to 16 feet, decreasing to around 6 feet in the evening. * WHERE...Beaches of northeastern Puerto Rico. * WHEN...High Surf Advisory through 6 PM AST Saturday.
+High Risk of Rip Currents through late Saturday night. * IMPACTS...Minor intrusion of water possible over the coast due to high surf.
 Dangerous swimming and surfing conditions and localized beach erosion.
 Rip currents can sweep even the best swimmers away from shore into deeper water.

 weather.gov